r0adkll/upload-google-play/README.md

 ## Inputs

+_You must provide one of either `serviceAccountJson` or `serviceAccountJsonPlainText`_

 ### `serviceAccountJson`

-**Required:** The service account json private key file to authorize the upload request
+The service account json private key file to authorize the upload request

+### `serviceAccountJsonPlainText`

+The service account json in plain text, provided via a secret, etc.

 ### `packageName`